You are here

 A research team used a mouse model of human genetic deafness to design a potential treatment approach.
 The team was led by Drs.
 Zheng-Yi Chen and David R. Liu at Massachusetts Eye and Ear, the Broad Institute, Harvard University, and Howard Hughes Medical Institute.
 The work was funded in part by NIH’s National Institute on Deafness and Other Communication Disorders (NIDCD), National Institute of Biomedical Imaging and Bioengineering (NIBIB), and National Institute of General Medical Sciences (NIGMS).
-They reported their results online on December 20, 2017, in Nature.
+Results appeared in the January 11, 2018, issue of Nature.

 Mutations in the TMC1 gene (transmembrane channel-like gene family 1) are known to cause hereditary deafness in both humans and mice.
 These mutations affect hair cells in the cochlea of the inner ear, which transform sound waves into electrical signals that the brain recognizes as sound.
 “Beethoven” mice have a mutation in one copy of the gene.
 The mutation is dominant, which means that only one mutated copy of the gene is enough to cause the disorder.